Fighting For Victims Of TBI

 Call Today For A Free Consultation

 During your free initial consultation, either at our office in Lawrenceville or over the phone, attorney Derek M. Hays will take the time to answer your questions, help you understand your options and develop a plan to help you pursue justice.
-Please call 678-942-6692 or contact us via email.
+Please call 404-777-HURT (4878) or contact us via email.
+Contact our offices in Lawrenceville today.